kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 </script>

 A key insight from human genetics is that, as a species, we are all very genetically similar to one another and share much of our genetic variation.
 Our genome can be depicted as a string of letters (A, T, G, and C), referring to the four nucleobases found in DNA.
-Two human genomes picked at random are identical at ~99.9% of sites (e.g. [Mallick et al. 2016](https://www.nature.com/articles/nature18964)); in that small fraction that doesn't match (~1/1000 sites), your chromosome might carry an A while the other person’s chromosome carries a T. The majority of sites with variation have no known function; indeed, carrying a G instead of an A may have no discernible effect on your traits.
+Two human genomes picked at random are identical at ~99.9% of sites (e.g. [Mallick et al. 2016](https://www.nature.com/articles/nature18964)); in that small fraction that doesn't match (~1/1000 sites), your chromosome might carry an A while the other person’s chromosome carries a T. The majority of sites with variation have no known function; indeed, carrying an A instead of an T may have no discernible effect on your traits.
 Much of the common genetic variation is shared among human groups ([Lewontin, 1972](https://www.vanderbilt.edu/evolution/wp-content/uploads/sites/295/2022/04/lewontin1972.pdf)).
 Human geneticists are interested both in understanding which sites in the genome are functional and in unraveling the subtle differences between individuals and groups that highlight our shared history.

 Due to the complexity of data involved, understanding and visualizing patterns of human genetic variation is often challenging.
 One helpful place to start is to visualize the global frequencies of variants at individual sites within the genome to see how variation is shared - check out the [Geography of Genetic Variants Browser](https://popgen.uchicago.edu/ggv/) from the Novembre Lab for a nice interactive tool ([Marcus & Novembre, 2016](https://doi.org/10.1093/bioinformatics/btw643)).
-However, because the human genome contains approximately 3 billion sites, it would take a few lifetimes to view all of the variants in this manner, so researchers often turn to genome-wide summary statistics to capture patterns of genetic variation.
+However, because the human genome contains approximately 3 billion sites, it would take a few lifetimes to walk through the genome  in this manner, so researchers often turn to genome-wide summary statistics to capture patterns of genetic variation.

 We wanted to share some resources that we’ve been putting together for teaching human genetics using data from the 1000 Genomes Project, inspired by [Donovan et al. (2019)](https://doi.org/10.1002/sce.21506) and [Biddanda et al. (2020)](https://doi.org/10.7554/eLife.60107).
 These visualizations first center on the variation in a set of diverse samples from the Americas (see Figure 2) before expanding to include more globally distributed examples.
-If we take a small sample of people, the number of genomic sites at which people vary is a fraction of their entire sequenced genomes.<sup>1</sup> Most of this variation is rare, and though these rare variants can be medically salient, they are the properties of specific people and their immediate families, rather than of the larger human groups.
-To learn about more widely shared variation and following methods similar to those in Biddanda et al., we defined a variant as “common” in a sample if it was found in more than 5% of people and then filtered the data based on this criterion.
+In a small sample of people, we expect that they vary at only a small fraction of sites in their entire sequenced genomes.
+Most of this variation is rare, and though these rare variants can be medically salient, they are the properties of specific people and their immediate families, rather than of the larger human groups.
+To learn about more widely shared variation and following methods similar to those in Biddanda et al., we defined a variant as “common” in a sample if it was found in more than 5% of people’s chromosomes and then filtered the data based on this criterion.

 <br>
 <div id="figure1" style="display: flex; justify-content: center;"></div>